 As a parent, you want to be very cautious of how you react to your child’s potentially unhealthy lifestyle choices.
 In fact, the AAP report says certain parenting behaviors can be directly linked to obesity and eating disorders in teenagers, including:

 - Weight talk.
 Family members commenting about their own weight or their child’s weight is linked to eating disorders.

 - Teasing about weight.
 Teasing can lead to unhealthy weight control behaviors and binge eating.

 - Body image dissatisfaction.
 When a parent is openly dissatisfied with the way their own body or their child’s body looks, this can increase their risk for eating disorders.

 “I suggest that parents focus on modeling healthy behaviors rather than focusing on weight,” Dr. Klein says.
 “Parents need to set the best example and not be hypocritical when it comes to their own eating and exercise habits.”

 “It’s also not a good idea for parents to take up fad diets and then talk about them in the presence of their kids,” Dr. Klein says.
 Often, teens will pick up on weight or diet goals their parents are trying to achieve and go for it themselves, not understanding the full repercussions.

 “Don’t focus on your child’s weight at mealtime,” Dr. Klein says.
 “Don’t say, ‘You can’t have that because you’re overweight.’”
-The entire family needs to eat healthy portions of nutritious food, even those members of the family who are not overweight.
+The entire family needs to eat healthy portions of nutritious food, even those members of the family who don’t have overweight.

 Real danger exists when teens try weight-loss tactics like fasting, using diet pills or laxatives, or performing excessive exercise, the AAP study adds.
-Studies have also shown that teens who diet are actually more likely than their peers to become overweight and develop eating disorders.
+Studies have also shown that teens who diet are actually more likely than their peers to develop overweight and eating disorders.
 Additionally, eating disorders can be overlooked or hidden because of the misconception that only extremely thin people have them.